WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.0 =
+* This is a feature release adding a post type setting to the comment points hook, and performance improvements on sites which use persistent caching.

 = 1.4.0 =
 * This is a feature release, which add the [wordpoints_how_to_get_points] shortcode,